Cosmetic Surgery In Men

 I don’t doubt the quality of care or service from overseas medical professionals – and going abroad is a common choice – but if you think about logistics, follow-up appointments, risks of complications, and feeling like you’re in safe hands, going overseas is tricky.

 I had follow-up appointments at 48 hours, 1 week, 2 weeks, and 4 weeks and I am due for the next one soon.
-I wouldn’t get most of those if my surgeon was overseas.
+With overseas, that wouldn’t work.

 Plus think about the discomfort of getting on a flight with still fresh, sore surgical wounds.

-My surgeon and hospital are both 20-25 minutes drive from home and I can arrange any appointments I need and they will see me so I feel in very safe hands.
+My surgeon and hospital are both a 20-25 minute drive from home.
+I can arrange any appointments I need and they will see me so I feel in very safe hands.

 You won’t get that with an overseas procedure.